mpcmagill/academic-kickstart/content/home/teaching.md

 * Calculus 1 & 2 (MATH 1010 & 1020)
 * Physics 1 (PHY 1010)

-I've also had the opportunity to present lectures the following topics:
+I've also had the opportunity to present lectures on the following topics:

 * Quadratic forms for Advanced Linear Algebra and Applications (MATH 2055)
 * Bessel functions for Mathematical Physics (PHY 3040)